Difficult retrieves: you've got to pick a... - The Field

 … hare or goose, which, says David Tomlinson, can present a problem for entrants to the Retriever Championships – and not just because it’s hard for pickers-up to practise difficult retrieves

-Difficult retrieves can fell even field-trial champions.
-And only one of the reasons is that they are difficult to prepare for, says David Tomlinson.
+Even a field-trial champion can be stumped by a difficult retrieve.
+Only one of the problems is that they are difficult to prepare for, as David Tomlinson explains.

 If you are planning on spending the off-season improving your own gundog’s retrieving, read pick up points on retrieving for our advice.